Dr Ryan Burnell

 Google DeepMind

-Ryan is a Research Scientist at Google DeepMind in London, where he is working to apply theories and experimental paradigms from cognitive science to help build more capable, robust, and safe AI systems.
+Ryan is a Research Scientist in the Gemini team at Google DeepMind in London.
+He is working to apply theories and experimental paradigms from cognitive science to help build more capable, robust, and safe AI systems, with a focus on human data and cognitive evaluations.

 Prior to joining DeepMind, Ryan worked as a researcher at the Alan Turing Institute, The University of Cambridge, and Imperial College London.